JuliaControl/ControlSystems.jl/docs/src/lib/nonlinear.md

 ## Limitations
 - Remember, this functionality is experimental and subject to breakage.
 - Currently only `Continuous` systems supported.
-Discrete-time systems will come soon.
 - No nonlinear root-finding is performed during simulation.
 This limits the kinds of systems that can be simulated somewhat, in particular, no algebraic loops are allowed.
 - A lot of functions that expect linear systems will not work for nonlinear systems (naturally).

-## Future work
+## Possible future work
 - Discrete-time support.
 - Basic support for nonlinear analysis such as stability proof through the circle criterion etc. In particular, predefined nonlinear functions may specify sector bounds for the gain, required by the circle-criterion calculations.
 - Additional nonlinear components, such as
     - Integrator anti-windup
-    - Friction models?
+    - Friction models

 ## See also
 More advanced nonlinear modeling is facilitated by [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl/) (MTK) and [ModelingToolkitStandardLibrary.jl](https://docs.sciml.ai/ModelingToolkitStandardLibrary/stable/).
 The tutorials